Not Planning an International Trip? Here’s Why You Need a Passport Anyway

 If You Don’t Drive, You Can Use It For ID

 While many people in the United States are dependent on cars, not everyone drives.
 Some people live extremely close to their work and do not see the need for a car.
 Others live in big cities where public transportation is reliable and a car is an unnecessary expense.

 If that’s the case for you, you may have let your driver’s license lapse.
 As a result, you may not have an official ID to allow you to purchase alcohol, cigarettes, enter into a club or even buy a glass of wine at a restaurant.
 The last thing you want is a hassle when you’re trying to enjoy yourself, and having a passport provides instant proof.

 You Can Use It to Get Another ID

 If you need a driver’s license or state ID, you’ll typically need another form of identification to get it.
 A passport can be all you need in order to do so and will save a lot of time and effort of gathering other documents you may not have lying around your house.

 Currently, Americans can visit over 170 countries with their passports.
 Having one makes the idea of traveling more of a reality.
 Even if you don’t have plans in the near future to travel, you may decide to do so, and having the passport in your pocket means one extra hurdle you don’t have to jump over.

 If you and your spouse are mulling over a dream vacation in Paris, having a passport makes it much more of a reality.
 You’re much more likely to bite the bullet and order your plane tickets and make hotel reservations if you have your passport all ready to go.

 Should I Get a Passport?

 We’ve answered the question of “Why do I need a passport?” rather thoroughly in this article, but whether or not you decide to get one is up to you.
-It is an excellent tool not only for travel, but for identification, and can be more powerful than some other forms of identification.
-With it, there is no question your country of citizenship or your work status.
+It is an excellent tool not only for travel but for identification, and can be more powerful than some other forms of identification.
+With it, there is no question of your country of citizenship or your work status.